taatuut/mongeovisqgis/README.md

 ### geospatial index

-Create 2dsphere index on geometry, through the wizad in Compass or Atlas UI, or using MQL in any of the available tools including mongo shell:
+Create `2dsphere` index on geometry, through the wizard in Compass or Atlas UI, or using MQL in any of the available tools including mongo shell.
+Note that the spatial index is not required, but it will speed up operations, especially at larger data volumes.

 _**Gemeenten**_